cloudnull/Ansible-Playbook-TheLounge/README.md

 Ansible playbook to deploy "The Lounge".

 * This playbook has external role dependencies.
-These dependenvies can be resolved with the ``ansible-galaxy`` command on the ``ansible-role-requirements.yml`` file.
+These dependencies can be resolved with the ``ansible-galaxy`` command on the ``ansible-role-requirements.yml`` file.

 ``` bash
 ansible-galaxy install -r ansible-role-requirements.yml
 ```

+If this is being executed on a system that already has Ansible installed but is incompatible with these playbooks the script `bootstrap-ansible.sh` can be sourced to grab an embedded version of Ansible prior to executing the service.

 Once the dependencies have been resolved run the playbook.